 ALL-INCLUSIVE RESORTS:

-Resorts have the freedom and space to offer guests big rooms with balconies, outdoor spaces, and possibly even private pools.
-Accommodation does vary but it’s very unlikely that you’d ever find a room within the building without any windows similar to how you would on a cruise ship.
+Accommodation does vary but it’s very unlikely that you’d ever find a room within the building without any windows as you would on a cruise ship.

 All-inclusive resorts are usually able to offer rooms or apartments which suit large families and a lot will come with things like baths.